Corus Entertainment (TSE:CJR.B) Stock Price Down 38.5% on Analyst Downgrade

-Corus Entertainment Inc. (TSE:CJR.B – Get Free Report)’s stock price dropped 38.5% during mid-day trading on Tuesday after TD Securities lowered their price target on the stock from C$0.05 to C$0.01.
+Corus Entertainment Inc. (TSE:CJR.B – Get Free Report) was down 38.5% during mid-day trading on Wednesday after TD Securities lowered their price target on the stock from C$0.05 to C$0.01.
 TD Securities currently has a sell rating on the stock.
 Corus Entertainment traded as low as C$0.03 and last traded at C$0.04.
-Approximately 4,629,367 shares traded hands during trading, an increase of 1,966% from the average daily volume of 224,072 shares.
+Approximately 4,629,367 shares changed hands during mid-day trading, an increase of 1,966% from the average daily volume of 224,072 shares.
 The stock had previously closed at C$0.07.

-Separately, Royal Bank Of Canada lowered their price target on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research report on Wednesday, October 29th.
-One equities research analyst has rated the stock with a Hold rating and one has assigned a Sell rating to the company.
-According to MarketBeat.com, Corus Entertainment currently has a consensus rating of “Reduce” and an average price target of C$0.08.
+Separately, Royal Bank Of Canada cut their price objective on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
+One research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the stock.
+According to data from MarketBeat, Corus Entertainment presently has a consensus rating of “Reduce” and an average price target of C$0.08.

 Corus Entertainment Inc is a media and content company that operates in the diversified media industry.
 The company has two business segments, which includes television, and radio.
 The television business segment has a portfolio of television channels.
 The radio business segment controls a number of stations that cater to both the music, news, and talk radio markets.